charlesdwright/Dijkstras-0/readme.md

 playing with obscure theoretical problems all day?

 Anyway, it took me a lot longer than that and this thing will only work if the list is entered EXACTLY as shown.
-Also, it assumes your interested in measuring the shortest distance from the first node in your list (ie Your House) to all the other places on the list.
-As I said, it's an academic problem and have a dozen more of those I'm working on now and a few dozen real-world ones that need my attention so sue me.
+Also, it assumes you're interested in measuring the shortest distance from the first node in your list (ie Your House) to all the other "places" on the list.
+Reordering your list is a handy workaround for that little limitation.
+As I said, it's an academic problem and I have a few more of those I'm working on now plus a dozen real-world ones that need my attention...as I'm sure you do, too.

 One more thing: I think they call this a "directional graph", in that, if you show it an edge A,B but don't also show it another edge B,A, it will NOT assume you can get back to A from B.  You have to tell it that, like so: